hmc-pmoney-s18/FaceMorph121/README.md

 ## Frontend

 The frontend of the web app is made by `Index.html`, which is a one page html file located in template floder and constructs the wireframe of the web app.
-All of the css, js, and fonts files help to implement the index.html are located in static directory.
+All of the css, js, and fonts files help style the index.html are located in static directory.
 This is benefical for flask api to locate the applied files.

-## Controllor
+## Controller

 `app.py` is the control center for this web app. `app.py` takes the dynamic request from the frontend to recieve the uploaded image and selected morphed rate from the user and save in the local server.
 Then `app.py` pass the request to backend to form the morphed image.
 Once controller recieves the feedback from the backend.
 It makes a post request to the frontend.